BBXDOO/W3-BBX19GEMI2.5CGPT3.5-FT-0-/architecture/base.md

 # Hybrid Architecture Base

+## A0 — Root Flow
 user → AI → AI → module → state

+## A1 — Core Principle
-core routing is invisible
+- routing is invisible
-no agent owns the map
+- no agent owns the map

+## A2 — Enforcement
+- violation → immediate freeze
+- no vote
+- no debate